 - Disney’s Swan and Dolphin Hotel

-Additionally, the following resorts are only a Skyliner ride away from the International Gateway.
+The following resorts are only a Skyliner ride from the International Gateway.
 Guests of these resorts will also use the International Gateway entrance to Epcot.

 - Disney’s Riviera Resort